Telluride Elopement

 Alta Lakes Observatory

-Alta Lakes Observatory is a stunning wedding venue that offers an intimate and secluded setting for your special day.
-This off-the-grid venue offers breathtaking views of the surrounding peaks and can accommodate up to 50 guests.
+Alta Lakes Observatory is an off-the-grid venue offers breathtaking views of the surrounding peaks.
 Alta Lakes Observatory is available from June through September and includes a range of amenities, such as a private chef, housekeeping, and more.

 Telluride Ski Resort has a variety of stunning venues including: